crossroads/ffcrm_mailchimp/README.md

 ## About

-ffcrm_mailchimp is designed to work with the popular open source [Fat Free CRM](http://www.fatfreecrm.com).
+FFCRM Mailchimp is designed to work with the popular open source [Fat Free CRM](http://www.fatfreecrm.com).

-ffcrm_mailchimp is Charityware.
+FFCRM Mailchimp is Charityware.
 You can use and copy it as much as you like, but you are encouraged to make a donation for those in need via the Crossroads Foundation (the organisation who built this plugin).
 See [http://www.crossroads.org.hk/](http://www.crossroads.org.hk/)

-This plugin enables FFCRM to listen for MailChimp subscribes, unsubscribes, profile updates, email changed events performed by a MailChimp subscriber, MailChimp Admin or the MailChimp API and update contact records accordingly.
+This plugin enables Fat Free CRM to listen for MailChimp subscribes, unsubscribes, profile updates, email changed events performed by a MailChimp subscriber, MailChimp Admin or the MailChimp API and update contact records accordingly.
 Additionally, in FFCRM, contact creates, updates, deletes and merges are also communicated back to Mailchimp.

 ## Installation